shujaatmirza/webpage/index.md

 #### Recent Highlights
 <hr>

-*August '25*: Attending the Vegas AI Security Forum - say hi if you're there!

 *July '25*: Excited to join the Program Committee for USENIX Security 2026.
 Awaiting your submissions!

 *April '25*: Our research on [reverse-engineering and jailbreaking safety filters in DALL·E models](https://www.usenix.org/system/files/conference/usenixsecurity25/sec25cycle1-prepub-746-villa.pdf){:target="_blank"} will be presented at USENIX Security 2025 in Seattle.